 Hair loss typically happens between two and five months postpartum (Source).
 It can come on suddenly and you may feel like you’ve left a small animal in the shower!
 The hair loss can also feel significant because you actually do have more hair on your head.
 By 12 months postpartum, your hair should be getting back to normal.
 The exact time will depend on your hair’s own unique lifecycle.
 The most common regrowth phase takes about 3 months.

-What Causes Postpartum Hair Loss & Does Every New Mom Experience It?
+Does Every New Mom Experience Postpartum Hair Loss?

 Does Breastfeeding Affect Postpartum Hair Loss?

 It’s a common myth that breastfeeding causes hair loss postpartum, however, the two are unrelated.
 Breastfeeding will not make hair loss better or worse since the hormone changes in both are different.